Brondell Swash Advanced Bidet Seat FAQs

 Do I need an electrical outlet?

-Our Swash 300, 900, 1000, and CL825 do require an electrical outlet.
+The Swash SE400 does require an electrical outlet, operating on a standard 120 volts AC.
 You will need a three-prong GFcI grounded outlet (e.g., outlet with an internal safety breaker, common in kitchens and bathrooms).
 If your outlet is more than three and a half feet from the toilet, you will need a grounded extension cord to operate your unit.
 For those customers interested in installing a new outlet specifically for the Swash, the optimum location when facing your toilet fixture is to the right side of the fixture underneath the toilet tank.
-The Swash 300, 900, 1000, AND CL825 operate on a standard 120 volts AC.
-For more information, see the "INSTALLATION" tab on each product page.

 How much electricity does the bidet use?

-The Swash 900, 1000, and CL825 use 1200 watts when heating and spraying water.
+The Swash SE400 uses 600 watts when heating and spraying water.
 When not spraying water but the seat heater is on, power consumption is 60 watts.

 The Swash EcoSeat, Spa Series Bidet Attachments, and CleanSpa Bidet Sprayers do not need electricity to operate.